YehorKovalov07/TestProject/README.md

-This app only works on a Mac
+This app only works on a Mac.